 Ana Birliga Sutherland is a writer and editor for Circle Economy, with a broad, interdisciplinary education that supports her knowledge of the circular economy.
 She authors a range of Circle Economy’s publications.
 Ana holds a bachelor’s degree in Law from University College Utrecht, and a Master of Science in Environmental Management from the University of Edinburgh.

-Jordi Pascual Torneris the Cities Lead at Circle Economy, he works with cities to analyse their socioeconomic systems, scope their opportunities and realise innovative, practical and impactful circular economy strategies.
-His background is in economics, with an emphasis on development economics.
+Jordi Pascual Torner is the Cities Lead at Circle Economy, where he works with cities to realise innovative, practical and impactful circular economy strategies.
 Jordi is driven by the need for systemic transformation and creation of a new economic model that delivers prosperity within the boundaries of our planet.
-In his role